nasa-gcn/gcn-raspberry-pi-demo/README.md

 8. Insert the microSD card into the Raspberry Pi.

+## Configure SSH connection with workstation

+1. for mac os
+2. go to setting
+network panel
+find ethernet interface
+details
+swtich to manual
+appropiate IP address 10.0.42.smth else give same subnet mask as Pi 255... save boot the Pi connect inidivudlaly with ssh command warning message about unknown ssh fingerprint on first time - accept get terminal repeat for all

 ## To configure our demo software on the Raspberry Pis

 We use [Ansible](https://docs.ansible.com) to automate the rest of the setup of the Raspberry Pis.